igorskyflyer/npm-zep/README.md

 <br>

-🧠 `Zep` is an efficient debounce module. ⏰
+🧠 `Zep` is a zero-dependency, efficient debounce module. ⏰

 > Why `Zep`?
-Because `Zep` allows you to create a time-invoked callbacks but with _deferred_ execution!
-Each time `Zep` is called it will either create a new timer (provided by the JavaScript's built-in `setTimeout` function) or wait for a previously created timer to finish its execution = call its callback, so instead of creating dozens, even hundreds of timers in some cases, only a fraction of that number of timers will be created.
-Basically, it works like `setTimeout()` and `setInterval()` are combined.
-Some use cases, e.g. when you are processing user input but want to wait until they have finished typing or you are using a 3rd-party API that calls an event handler too often, you can throttle those calls or when your event handler does intensive computing and you want to minimize workload.
-It limits the rate at which a function/handler can be fired/triggered, thus increasing performance.
+Because `Zep` allows you to create a time-invoked callbacks but with _deferred_ execution! `Zep` does debouncing in a **very efficient** manner by only creating 1 Timer\* - provided by `setInterval`.
+Some use cases are: when you are processing user input but want to wait until they have finished typing or you are using a 3rd-party API that calls an event handler too often - you can throttle those calls or when your event handler does intensive computing and you want to minimize workload.
+It limits the rate at which a function/handler can be fired/triggered, thus increasing performance/responsiveness of your product.

+<sub>\* other debounce functions/modules create dozens, even hundreds of Timers in order to provide the same functionality.</sub>

 <br>